 It's possible Lucy's species had stopped climbing, but hadn't evolved smaller arms yet.
 And for years after her discovery, CT scans weren't advanced enough to see inside fossils.
 That kind of information could reveal a lot about Lucy's behavior, since usage affects how bones develop, but it wasn't an option until recently.

-In November 2016, researchers published a study based on new, more sophisticated CT scans of Lucy's bones.
+In November 2016, researchers published a study in PLOS One based on new, more sophisticated CT scans of Lucy's bones.
 It revealed heavily built upper limbs, supporting the image of a regular climber who pulled herself up with her arms.
 Plus, the fact that her foot was more adapted for bipedalism than for grasping suggests upper-body strength was especially vital to Lucy's way of life, resulting in robust arm bones.

 This doesn't completely answer the question of how much time Lucy spent in trees, but it does shed valuable new light on this famous forebear.
 She may have nested in trees at night to avoid predators, the authors say, along with some foraging in daylight.
 Sleeping for eight hours a day would thus mean she spent at least a third of her time off the ground, explaining the need for her odd mix of adaptations.